0-1 product building of a product for car showrooms

 Disclaimer: My team was not affiliated to BMW.
 We worked with local dealers and used a BMW 520 as a POC model.

-Given the complexity of the product’s embedded context, I led the team to conduct field research to build the team’s knowledge of the problem space, and to identify opportunities for innovation.
+I led the team to conduct field research to build the team’s knowledge of the problem space, and to identify opportunities for innovation.

 We discovered that fragmentation in both the customer buying experience and the salesperson’s sales workflow caused gaps in customer experience and lost sales opportunities.